UU-ER/DAC_SchedulingModel/README.md

 # Dependencies
 Obligatory:
 -	YALMIP
-- any MILP solver (can be from the Matlab toolbox)
+- any MILP solver compatible with YALMIP (can be from the Matlab optimization toolbox)

 Nice to have:
 -	Gurobi or CLEX as external solvers